 PrY=y=1y-1!yy-2R-yR.

 We consider three vaccination strategies: (1) routine vaccination; (2) periodic mass vaccinations; and (3) mass vaccination followed by routine vaccination.
-Routine vaccination can be performed daily for a particular fraction individuals who happen to be susceptible at the time (such as those entering the population through immigration or birth).
+Routine vaccination can be performed daily for a particular fraction of individuals who happen to be susceptible at the time (such as those entering the population through immigration or birth).
 Currently, a complete vaccine course of OCVs includes two doses administered approximately two weeks apart,4 but because the focus of this study is on the scale of years, not days, we assume mass vaccination campaigns elapse over a single day.
 Furthermore, we focus on the number of vaccine courses rather than the number of actual vaccines per course for generalizability across disease systems.

 During simulations with disease transmission, we utilize compartments for individuals who are exposed but not yet infectious (E), infectious (I), and recovered and immune (R) (Figure CC).
 Mean transition rates between these compartments are defined as following: σ=11.4 days for the incubation period (E→I) [Azman 2013]; γ=12 days for the duration of infectiousness (I→R);16,17 and 15 years for the duration of natural immunity (R→S).18–20 Infection of susceptible individuals (S→I) is driven by a density-dependent force of infection λ=βSI such that R0 = βγ.
 The force of infection on vaccinated individuals (Vi→I) is scaled by (1-VEi).